-Mr. Goldberg is a Past President and Inaugural Fellow of the American Health Lawyers Association; a former Council member of the Health Law Section of the American Bar Association; Past Chair of the Board of Governors of the Health Law Section and a Vice-Chair of the Law and Technology Committee and a member of the Board of Governors of the Section on Education of Lawyers; Vice Chair of the Council of the Health Law Section of the Virginia Bar Association; and a past Co-Chair of the Health Law Section and a past member of the Rules of Professional Conduct Review Committee of the District of Columbia Bar.
-He received the David J. Greenburg Service Award and was named an American Health Lawyers Association Inaugural Fellow in 2005 and in 2006, Mr. Goldberg received the Distinguished Alumnus Award from Boston College Law School at the 75th anniversary celebration of the founding of the law school.
-Mr. Goldberg is admitted to practice in Pennsylvania, Virginia, New York, District of Columbia, Florida, and Massachusetts, and is admitted to the U.S. Court of Appeals for Veterans Claims.
-He maintains an educational blog for students at http://www.healthlawyerblog.com and further information regarding Mr. Goldberg may be found at http://www.healthlawyer.com.
+Mr. Goldberg is a Past President and Inaugural Fellow of the American Health Lawyers Association and the founding moderator of the AHLA Health Information Technology listserv; a former Council member of the Health Law Section of the American Bar Association; past Chair of the Board of Governors of the Health Law Section and of the Special Committee on Law and Technology Committee and a former member of the Board of Governors of the Section on Education of Lawyers, of the Virginia State Bar; Chair of the Council of the Health Law Section of the Virginia Bar Association; and a past Co-Chair of the Health Law Section and a past member of the Rules of Professional Conduct Review Committee of the District of Columbia Bar.